 Let’s assume that you make about $3,000 a month.
 You need to keep your automotive expenses at around $600.
 That not only includes your car payment, but insurance, gas, and maintenance too.
 So, realistically, you should keep your car payment around $350 and that will leave another $250 for other car-related expenditures.
 If you put more money down on the car, you can get a lower payment.

 Set a budget and make sure you stick with it.
 If you have $30,000 to spend on a car, then you should set your maximum price at about $25,000.
 By the time you add in all the taxes, registration fees, and any upgrades, you will easily be over your target price.
 Check out automotive sites like Kelley Blue Book and Edmunds.
 They have numerous car finding tools that can show you the car you want and the average price.
-More importantly, show around.
+More importantly, shop around for online auto loans and cars.
 Don’t buy the first car you see at the first lot.
 Some dealers will have better prices than others, and some are more willing to haggle with you on the price.